The image of the adelic Galois representation of an elliptic curve with complex multiplication: Proof of the Main Result

 \begin{thm} Let $E/\Q$ be an elliptic curve with complex multiplication by an order $\Of$ of an imaginary quadratic field $K$, such that $j(E)\neq 0,1728$.
 Let $G_E$ be the image of $\rho_E\colon \GQ\to \GL(2,\widehat{\Z})$.
 Then, \begin{enumerate} \item There is a group $\mathcal{N}_{\delta,\phi}$ of $\GL(2,\widehat{\Z})$ such that $G_E\subseteq\mathcal{N}_{\delta,\phi}$ with index $[\mathcal{N}_{\delta,\phi}:G_E]=2$. \item There is an explicitly computable integer $M=M_E\geq 2$ such that $G_E=\pi_M^{-1}(\pi_M(G_E))$, where $\pi_M\colon \mathcal{N}_{\delta,\phi}\to \mathcal{N}_{\delta,\phi}(\Z/M\Z)$.
 In other words, $G_E$ is defined modulo $M$. \end{enumerate} \end{thm}

 \begin{proof} Let $E/\Q$ be an elliptic curve with complex multiplication by an order $\Of$ of an imaginary quadratic field $K$, such that $j(E)\neq 0,1728$.
 We may make a compatible choice of bases, as in Section \ref{sec-notation}, so that $G_E := \im \rho_{E} \subseteq \mathcal{N}_{\delta, \phi}$.
-Part (1) follows from Corollary \ref{cor-indexisalways2}, so we prove part (2).
+Part (1) then follows from Theorem \ref{thm-adelic-indexQ}, so we prove part (2).

 First, suppose that $E$ is an $\ell$-simplest CM curve for prime $\ell$.
 Then for $n := n_{E, \ell}$, the $\ell$-adic image of $E$ is defined at level $\ell^{n}$ (by Definition \ref{def-level-of-dif} and Remark \ref{ell-level-of-diff}), and so $G_E$ is defined modulo $\ell^{n}$ by Theorem \ref{thm-ell-simplest}.
 In this case, $M = M_E = \ell^n$.